Reincarnation (Ami Suzuki song): Composition

 "Reincarnation" was recorded in late 2008 at Avex Studio in Tokyo, Japan.
 "Reincarnation" was described as a dance-pop song with numerous musical elements, including club music and electropop.
 Throughout the entire song, Suzuki's vocals are processed with autotune and vocoder post-production work.
 Tetsuo Hiraga from Hot Express noted the "super aggressive" progression of Suzuki's club music sound, and believed that the progression was due to her DJ work.
 A staff reviewer from CD Journal noted elements of electropop, and compared it to Hinouchi's work.
 The lyrics to "Reincarnation" describes Suzuki's celebration of her career and music; it also emphasizes slight themes of "day-to-day" life style.

 Reception

 Critical responses

 "Reincarnation" was well received by most music critics.
 Hiraga gave the song a very positive review; he complimented the song's composition by calling it "more than enough".
-He went on to commended Suzuki's vocals and praised the song writing for being "emotional".
+He went on to commend Suzuki's vocals and praised the song writing for being "emotional".
 Furthermore, Hiraga concluded the review by labelling it an "anthem".
 A staff reviewer from CD Journal was positive towards the song, commending Takahashi's production; they labelled it a highly "welcomed" track with "Biyakana club sound".
 An editorial review on the Japanese Amazon.com site complimented the composition of the track, labelling it "club sound" that "opens new grounds" to Suzuki's future music.